Barunah Plains Homestead: History

 Graham Mills bought the property from the Russell family in 1978, and subsequently restored the homestead and surrounds.
 In the early 1990s, GW Mills and sons decided that they needed an alternative source of income to supplement their wool business, and opened the property as tourist accommodation, using parts of the homestead, two cottages and the former shearers' quarters.
-In 1995, he added a 9-hole golf course, using the shearers' quarters as a clubhouse.
-The clubhouse was ranked by BRW as the fifth-best in Victoria in 1998; the course was then in the process of expansion.
-That year, the property had 11,000 sheep, crops of wheat, barley and oats, and the tourist business.
-In 1998, the local council approved plans to create a country-club development, motel and conference centre at the site, but this did not eventuate.
+In 1995, Mills added a 9-hole golf course, using the shearers' quarters as a clubhouse.
+The clubhouse was ranked by BRW as the fifth-best in Victoria in 1998, and was then in the process of expansion.
+In that year, the property had 11,000 sheep, crops of wheat, barley and oats, and the tourist business.
+In 1998, the local council approved plans to create a country-club development, motel and conference centre at the site, but that did not eventuate.

-In 1999, part of the property was sold off when the owners were unable to sell the property as a whole.
+In 1999, part of the property was sold when the owners were unable to sell it as a whole.
 It was bought by internet entrepreneur and politician Evan Thornley in 2001.
 He advertised the property for sale in 2012, at which time the Geelong Advertiser reported that potential buyers were visiting the property "in helicopters that cost almost half the property's $4.5 million-plus asking price."

 Significance

-Barunah Plains is a late nineteenth-century homestead development and is important for exhibiting a rich array of cultural features as follows: a collection of bluestone buildings including the homestead and outbuildings; and a homestead garden and parkland with a large attractively crafted timber gate, a timber pedestrian bridge, shrubberies, a sunken croquet lawn, a rose garden and mature trees (Criterion A.3).
+Barunah Plains is a late-nineteenth century homestead complex, exhibiting a rich array of cultural features.
+They include a collection of bluestone buildings comprising the homestead and outbuildings; and a homestead garden and parkland with a large attractively crafted timber gate, a timber pedestrian bridge, shrubberies, a sunken croquet lawn, a rose garden and mature trees (Criterion A.3).

-Barunah Plains has a strong and long association with the grazing history of the western district, and thus with a major chapter of the history of Victoria (Criterion A.4).
+Barunah Plains has a strong and long association with the grazing history of the Western District, and thus with a major chapter of the history of Victoria (Criterion A.4).

-The range of structures on the property, including bakery, laundry, cottages, implement shed, stables, coach house, woolshed and ram building, is important for the way it reflects a functioning western district sheep property founded in the nineteenth century.
-Additionally, the ram shed and the gate providing entry to the garden and park are unusual features.
-The garden is also important as an example of the Gardenesque design style, exhibiting the following style characteristics: a dominance of shrubberies with minimal lawn area; use of gravel paths; and use of trees with distinctive form as features (Criterion B.2).
+The range of structures on the property, including bakery, laundry, cottages, implement shed, stables, coach house, woolshed and ram building, is important for the way it reflects a functioning Western District sheep property founded in the nineteenth century.
+Additionally, the ram shed, and the gate providing entry to the garden and park, are unusual features.
+The garden is also important as an example of the gardenesque style, exhibiting the following characteristics: a dominance of shrubberies with minimal lawn area, the use of gravel paths, and the planting of trees with a distinctive form as features (Criterion B.2).

-Barunah Plains is important for technical and creative excellence exhibited in the evolved form of the bluestone house, the collection of substantial bluestone outbuildings, and in the 1890s garden design layout (Criterion F.1).
+Barunah Plains is important for technical and creative excellence exhibited in the evolved form of the bluestone house, the collection of substantial bluestone outbuildings, and in the 1890s garden design (Criterion F.1).

 Description

-Barunah Plains on the Hamilton Highway at Wingeel was established in the 1840s.
-Philip Russell, with John Simson and Thomas Russell, took over the property in 1851 and from 1856 Thomas, with other Russell family members, had the property.
+Barunah Plains is on the Hamilton Highway at Hesse, and was established in the 1840s.
+Philip Russell, with John Simson and Thomas Russell, took over the property in 1851 and, from 1856, Thomas, with other Russell family members, owned the property.
 Barunah Plains remained in Russell family hands until 1978.